alvinnn1909/alvinnn1909/README.md

-- 👋 Hi, I’m @alvinnn1909
+- 👋 Hi, I’m Tola.
+Beginner and Transforming into Junior Developer. maybe or maybe not.
+Anyway, Nice to meet you.
-This is my mini project just to use my logical skill to solve problem.
-Spin game!!
-Fork me and check it out.